 Grade A chips are the best type of chip on the market.
 The main identifying factor is that the chips themselves are engraved with the manufacturer’s name and serial number.
-At present, the biggest producers of Grade A chips are Hynix, Intel, Micro and Samsung.
-The chips they produce are quality tested, have the lowest rate of error, have faster read and write speeds, and a longer lifespan than other grades of USBs.
-As you can imagine, the price for these is higher than other grades of chips, but you are paying for a reliable, good quality product.
+At present, the biggest producers of Grade A chips are Hynix, Intel, Micro, and Samsung.
+The chips they produce are quality tested, have the lowest rate of error, have faster read and write speeds, and have a longer lifespan than other grades of USBs.
+As you can imagine, the price for these is higher than other grades of chips, but you are paying for a reliable, good-quality product.

 Grade B / Tier 2

 Grade B chips are hard to distinguish from Grade A as they use chips that are just as reliable and have a similar lifespan.
 However, they don’t necessarily have serial numbers or the manufacturer’s names engraved on the chips.
 And as such, they are sold at a lower price than their counterparts.

 Grade C chips are made from the discarded wafer parts mentioned above.
 Second-hand aftermarket vendors buy these discarded pieces from reputable manufacturers and resell them to end-users at a low price.
 On average these chips have roughly a 30-40% failure rate and have much lower life expectancies.

 Grade D / Tier 4